LSD

-Lysergic acid diethylamide, commonly known as LSD (from German Lysergsäure-diethylamid) and by the slang names acid and lucy, is a semisynthetic hallucinogenic drug derived from ergot, known for its powerful psychological effects and serotonergic activity.
-It was historically used in psychiatry and 1960s counterculture; it is currently legally restricted but experiencing renewed scientific interest and increasing use.
+Lysergic acid diethylamide, commonly known as LSD (from German Lysergsäurediethylamid) and by the nicknames acid and Lucy, is a semisynthetic psychedelic drug derived from ergot, known for its potent psychological effects.

-When taken orally, LSD has an onset of action within 0.4 to 1.0 hours (range: 0.1–1.8 hours) and a duration of effect lasting 7 to 12 hours (range: 4–22 hours).
-It is commonly administered via tabs of blotter paper.
-LSD is extremely potent, with noticeable effects at doses as low as 20 micrograms and is sometimes taken in much smaller amounts for microdosing.
+LSD taken orally has an onset of action of 0.4 to 1.0 hours and a duration of 7 to 12 hours.
+In recreational settings it is commonly administered via tabs of blotter paper.
+LSD is extremely potent, with noticeable effects at doses as low as 20 micrograms and is sometimes taken in even smaller amounts for microdosing.
 Despite widespread use, no fatal human overdoses have been documented.
 LSD is mainly used recreationally or for spiritual purposes.
 LSD can cause mystical experiences.
-LSD exerts its effects primarily through high-affinity binding to several serotonin receptors, especially 5-HT_{2A}, and to a lesser extent dopaminergic and adrenergic receptors.
-LSD reduces oscillatory power in the brain's default mode network and flattens brain hierarchy.
+LSD exerts its effects primarily through high-affinity binding to several serotonin receptors, especially the serotonin 5-HT_{2A} receptor, and to a lesser extent dopamine and adrenergic receptors.
+Neuroimaging studies indicate that LSD reduces the efficacy of thalamo-cortical information filtering (producing sensory overload), decreases oscillatory power within the default mode network, and flattens hierarchical organization of large-brain activity.
 At higher doses, it can induce visual and auditory hallucinations, ego dissolution, and anxiety.
-LSD use can cause adverse psychological effects such as paranoia and delusions and may lead to persistent visual disturbances known as hallucinogen persisting perception disorder (HPPD).
+LSD use can cause hallucinogen-induced psychotic disorder where paranoia and delusions persist beyond the initial effects of the drug.
+LSD may lead to persistent visual disturbances known as hallucinogen persisting perception disorder (HPPD).

-Swiss chemist Albert Hofmann first synthesized LSD in 1938 and discovered its powerful psychedelic effects in 1943 after accidental ingestion.
+Swiss chemist Albert Hofmann first synthesized LSD in 1938 and discovered its potent psychedelic effects in 1943 after accidental ingestion.
 It became widely studied in the 1950s and 1960s.
-It was initially explored for psychiatric use due to its structural similarity to serotonin and safety profile.
+The drug was initially explored for psychiatric use due to its structural similarity to serotonin and safety profile.
 It was used experimentally in psychiatry for treating alcoholism and schizophrenia.
-By the mid-1960s, LSD became central to the youth counterculture in places like San Francisco and London, influencing art, music, and social movements through events like Acid Tests and figures such as Owsley Stanley and Michael Hollingshead.
-Its psychedelic effects inspired distinct visual art styles, music innovations, and caused a lasting cultural impact.
-However, its association with the counterculture movement of the 1960s led to its classification as a Schedule I drug in the U.S. in 1970.
+By the mid-1960s, LSD became central to the youth counterculture in places like San Francisco and London, influencing art, music, and social movements through events like Acid Tests and figures such as Timothy Leary, Owsley Stanley and Michael Hollingshead.
+Its psychedelic effects inspired distinct visual art styles and musical innovations, and caused a lasting cultural impact.
+However, its association with the counterculture movement of the 1960s led to its classification as a Schedule I drug in the United States in 1970.
 It was also listed as a Schedule I controlled substance by the United Nations in 1971 and remains without approved medical uses.

 Despite its legal restrictions, LSD remains influential in scientific and cultural contexts.
 Research on LSD declined due to cultural controversies by the 1960s, but has resurged since 2009.
-In 2024, the U.S. Food and Drug Administration designated a form of LSD (MM120) a breakthrough therapy for generalized anxiety disorder.
-As of 2017, about 10% of people in the U.S. had used LSD at some point, with 0.7% having used it in the past year.
-Usage rates have risen, with a 56.4% increase in adult use in the U.S. from 2015 to 2018.
+In 2024, the United States Food and Drug Administration designated LSD (code name MM120 or DT120) as a breakthrough therapy for generalized anxiety disorder.
+As of 2017, about 10% of people in the United States had used LSD at some point, with 0.7% having used it in the past year.
+Usage rates have risen, with a 56.4% increase in adult use in the United States from 2015 to 2018.